sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 -------------------------------------- | -----------------------------------
 it { list.items.should have(1).items } | it { list.items.size.should eq(1) }
 it { list.items.should have(0).items } | it { list.items.should be\_empty }

+## Merge to Master
+Now that all our specs run without error we merge our *upgrade-to-rails-4* branch back to the master branch.

+    $ git checkout master
+    $ git merge upgrade-to-rails-4